Fatal crash closes Thruway in Guilderland/Schenectady

 GUILDERLAND, N.Y.
-(NEWS10) — Just before 8 a.m. on Wednesday, a tractor-trailer and 5 passenger vehicles crashed on the New York State Thruway.
+(WTEN) — Just before 8 a.m. on Wednesday, a tractor-trailer and 5 passenger vehicles crashed on the New York State Thruway.
 State police confirmed that two died as a result.

 Eastbound lanes on Interstate 90 remain closed in Guilderland.
 The multi-vehicle fatal crash took place around mile marker 151.5, between exits 24 and 25 for Albany and Schenectady.
 The Thruway Authorities asked travelers to avoid the area and plan for extended delays throughout the afternoon.